electron/electron/docs/api/native-image.md

 ## High resolution image

-On platforms that have high-DPI support, you can append `@2x` after image's file name's base name to mark it as a high resolution image.
+On platforms that have high-DPI support, you can append `@2x` after image's base filename to mark it as a high resolution image.

 For example if `icon.png` is a normal image that has standard resolution, then `icon@2x.png` would be treated as a high resolution image that has double DPI density.

-If you want to support displays with different DPI density at the same time, you can put images with different sizes in the same folder, and use the filename without DPI suffixes, like this:
+If you want to support displays with different DPI densities at the same time, you can put images with different sizes in the same folder and use the filename without DPI suffixes.
+For example:

 ```text
 images/